SaNuelson/Cubetorial/README.md

 * Focus
 * Annotation

-This allows tutorials to describe *what should happen* without needing to know *how it is rendered*.
+This allows guides to describe *what should happen* without needing to know *how it is rendered*.

 ---

 ### Scenario-Based Teaching

-In cases when parts of a tutorial differ based on the cube configuration, tutorial layer offers the option of a case-based section.
+In cases when parts of a guide differ based on the puzzle state, the guide layer offers the option of a case-based section.

-These cases allow tutorials to diverge from a current scramble and show solution on a different one.
+These cases allow guides to diverge from the current puzzle state and demonstrate a known case state.

 ---

-### Puzzle-Agnostic Core
+### Puzzle-Agnostic Model

-The underlying model is designed to support different puzzle families.
+The puzzle model is designed to support different puzzle families.

 Adding a new puzzle family then consists of
-- creating a builder for its model
+- creating a definition for its model
 - creating a scriptable view for its defined moves
-- adding a 3D model and binding its core and pieces to the view
+- adding a 3D model and binding its pieces to the puzzle view

 Current implementation seemingly supports any twisty puzzle families.